Breast cancer awareness | Hospitals striving to reduce cancer patient fears during diagnosis, treatment

 Hospitals and breast surgeons recognize the emotional toll of cancer care and have instituted protocols designed to reduce the stress.

-At Conemaugh Memorial Medical Center, Indiana Regional Medical Center or Magee-Womens Specialty Center at UPMC Altoona, the return visit provides the first contact with a nurse navigator.
+At Conemaugh Memorial Medical Center, Johnstown, Pa.; Indiana Regional Medical Center, Indiana, Pa.; or Magee-Womens Specialty Center at UPMC Altoona, the return visit provides the first contact with a nurse navigator.

 Indiana breast surgeon Dr. Dan Clark said the nurse navigator program helps ease patients’ anxiety.